realA10001986/Time-Circuits-Display/README.md

 ## GPS receiver

+A GPS receiver can be used as a source of authoritative time (like NTP) and speed of movement.

 The CircuitSetup original [speedo](https://circuitsetup.us/product/delorean-time-machine-speedometer-pcb/?v=fa868488740a) has a built-in GPS receiver.
-This GPS receiver can be used as a source of authoritative time (like NTP) and speed of movement.
+If you want to use a third party GPS receiver, see [here](https://github.com/realA10001986/Time-Circuits-Display/blob/main/DIY/README.md#gps-receiver).

 GPS receivers receive signals from satellites, but in order to do so, they need to be "tuned in" (aka get a "fix").
 This "tuning" process can take a long time; after first power up, it can take 30 minutes or more for a receiver to be able to determine its position.
 In order to speed up this process, modern GPS receivers have special "assisting" features.
 One key element is knowledge of current time, as this helps identifying satellite signals quicker.
 So, in other words, initially, you need to tell the receiver what it is supposed to tell you.
 However, as soon as the receiver has received satellite signals for 15-20 minutes, it saves the data it collected to its battery-backed memory and will find a fix within seconds after power-up in the future.